kruschid/typesafe-routes/docs/basic-features/relative-routes.md

 # Relative routes

-Create relative routes by prefixing a route segment with an underscore `_` within the `render` method's path argument.
-The relative path returned begins without a leading `/` character and excludes any route nodes specified before the `_`.
+The 'relative routes' feature is used for generating subpaths.
+With the default renderer, absolute paths are prefixed with a leading `/`.
+However, when using the default renderer, relative paths are rendered without this prefix.
+To initiate a relative path, the underscore `_` link can be used to specify the starting segment.

 You can modify this default behavior using a custom renderer.
-Refer to the customization section for more examples.
+Refer to the [Custom Path Rendering](customization/custom-path-rendering.md) section for more examples.

 ``` ts
 import { createRoutes } from "typesafe-routes";